 Craig savored the displays at The Big House, a lovingly curated collection of thousands of articles - instruments, clothing, hand-written lyrics, posters, tickets and rooms of furnishings.
 The Big House is the spiritual and actual home of the original Allman Brothers Band - the members lived and worked from here communally in the early 1970s.
 It is now a museum of all things ABB.

 But Macon has other claims to boast too: it's the city that birthed Little Richard and Otis Redding.
 This is an incredible amount of world-class talent for such a small city (population: 90,000).
 The locals like to joke that "it must be something in the water."

-Of Otis Redding there is much to say.
+Of Otis Redding, there is much to say.
 He died at the peak of his considerable power, age 26, when his plane went down en route to a gig.
-But the 300 songs in his catalogue and the stamp he put onto R&B and soul music have long out-lived him.
+But the 300 songs in his catalog and the stamp he put onto R&B and soul music have long outlived him.
 It's ironic that his best-known song - (Sittin' On) The Dock Of The Bay - is so unlike most of the other songs in his catalogue, and that he never got to perform it.
 The plane crash that took his life was a mere three days after he recorded the piece.
-It was his biggest hit and his first million seller.
-But you have to see a performance, perhaps from his tour of the United Kingdom, of Try A Little Tenderness so see how this man could bring an audience to frenzy.
+It was his biggest hit and his first million-seller.
+But you have to see a performance, perhaps from his tour of the United Kingdom, of Try A Little Tenderness so see how this man could bring an audience to a frenzy.

 We had the chance to sit down with Redding's daughter, Karla Redding, who reminisced about her dad.
 "My favorite piece is Love Man," she said.
 "Because it's a pure description of the man he was," Karla spoke of his commitment to family first and foremost and his obsession with ice cream (especially butter pecan).
 After we left the Otis Redding Foundation and Mini-Museum we went to the waterfront to see the statue of Redding.